sudoankit/sudoankit.github.io/_posts/2018-03-09-school-resolution.md

 The weather was fantastic and didn't let me sit inside for long.
 I wanted to go out, enjoy and probably do something productive and then it hit me.
 Why not teach?

-There are a few schools nearby my house and from those I chose [Spring Valley School](https://en.wikipedia.org/wiki/Spring_Valley_School) (becasue it's spring, you got that right!) to teach some classes on a very basic intuition of computer science and a bit genetic engineering.
+There are a few schools nearby my house and from those I chose [Spring Valley School](https://en.wikipedia.org/wiki/Spring_Valley_School_(Chathamangalam)) (becasue it's spring, you got that right!) to teach some classes on a very basic intuition of computer science and a bit genetic engineering.
 Theory never is great without some real practical experiments so I conducted a small workshop about neural networks.

 Let's see all this in a bit of detail.

+**Table of Contents**

+---

+{: class="table-of-content"}
+* TOC
+{:toc}

+---

 #### CRISPR